kairos-io/kairos-docs/content/en/docs/Getting started/building-and-upgrading.md

 **Can I easily rollback an upgrade?**

 You can!
 Boot into the passive (fallback) system, and apply an upgrade with the previous image (or to any image you'd rather upgrade to).
-This will revert whatever change you have on the active boot while keeping your passive image intact.
+This will completely replace the active image with the one you specify, keeping your passive image intact.

 <script type="application/ld+json">
 {